tudohuang/AABB-guessing-game/README.md

-Certainly!
-Here's an updated version of the README file for the number guessing game with added emoji:

 # Number Guessing Game :1234:

 This is a simple number guessing game implemented in Python using the Tkinter library.
 The player's objective is to guess a randomly generated 4-digit number within 10 attempts.